filoucool/filoucool/README.md

 ### Facts that actually matter
 <p>
 - You're twice as likely to be killed by a fucking vending machine than a shark.
 Think about that. #SharkWeek <br>
-- Walmart ha s lower acceptance rate than Harvard. <br>
+- Walmart has a lower acceptance rate than Harvard. <br>
 - hippopotomonstrosesquippedaliophobia is the fear of long words. <br>
 - 11% of Americans think "HTML" is a disease which means 89% of Americans are wrong. <br>
 - Flowers grow faster in a viagra solution. <br>